 Located in the heart of Rennes, Les Champs Libres was built in 2008 in a former railway station. this modern glass building houses the cultural centre of Rennes, including Rennes’s central library, the Musée de Bretagne and a science centre, including a planetarium.

 Within the Champs Libres, this is a regional museum that brings Brittany’s thousands of years of human history to life.
 There are more than 300,000 items in the museum’s collection including over 35,000 coins.
-Exhibits include medieval manuscripts, an Iron Age statue, Nazi bicycles and much more.
+Exhibits include medieval manuscripts, an Iron Age statue, Nazi bicycles, and much more.
 The Museum holds the history of Bretagne and over a 1000 years worth of history of the region.

 The Rennes Museum of Fine Arts was created out of the French Revolution as a place to hold the works seized from 1794 from various civil and religious buildings in Rennes.